 Staff periodically receive messages from Council members requesting that they text message them.
 It is unacceptable for staff to be expected to use their own personal mobile numbers for this purpose.
-Our Market and Estate officer uses the sim provided to him by Council in his hand set.
-Resources approved for the purchase of two new mobile handsets.
+Our Market and Estate officer uses the sim provided to him by Council in his private hand set.
+Resources have approved for the purchase of new mobile handsets.
+The Policy below is suggested.